 Email phishing schemes

 An email arrives in your inbox stating that the sender has one of your passwords (which they will include in the email).
-They threaten to publish your intimate photos or videos unless you send money or explicit material, or perform sexual acts.
+They threaten to publish your intimate photos or videos unless you send money or nude photos, or perform sexual acts.
 Many of these scams are based on password harvesting, and unless you still have sensitive media on an old site, this could be a bluff.

 Social media